NavyBoy37/The-Valley-Trading/README.md

-A game about being a traveling trader who dreams of one day settling down.
+Just under the Stardrop mountains, a young man named Mute lives out his dream as a traveling merchant.
+And once he's done ferrying others' destinies, maybe he'll find his own.
 Inspired by Spice and Wolf